1994–95 Major League Baseball strike

 The 1994–95 Major League Baseball strike was the eighth and longest work stoppage in Major League Baseball (MLB) history, as well as the fourth in-season work stoppage in 22 years.
 The strike began on August 12, 1994, and resulted in the remainder of that season, including the postseason and the World Series, being canceled.
 This was the first time in ninety years, since 1904, that a World Series was not played.
 The strike was suspended on April 2, 1995, after 232 days, making it the longest such stoppage in MLB history and the longest work stoppage in a major professional sports league at the time (breaking the record set by the 1981 strike, also in MLB).

 As a result of the strike, a total of 948 games were canceled.
 Both the 1994 and 1995 seasons were not played to a complete 162 games; the strike began after the teams had played at least 113 games in 1994.
 Each team played a total of 144 games in 1995.

-This was the first time in North American professional sports that an entire postseason was canceled because of labor disputes; the second (and last to date) was the cancellation of the National Hockey League's 2005 Stanley Cup playoffs as a result of the entire 2004–05 season being canceled.
+This was the first time in North American professional sports that an entire postseason was canceled because of labor disputes; the second (and most recent) was the cancellation of the National Hockey League's 2005 Stanley Cup playoffs as a result of the entire 2004–05 season being canceled.
 Coincidentally, the NHL also experienced a labor dispute of their own in 1994.